tuwafula/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories_permissions adds execute permissions to all subdirectories for the owner, the group owner and all users 12-directory_permissions creates directory my_dir with permissions 751 13-change_group change group owner
+11-directories_permissions adds execute permissions to all subdirectories for the owner, the group owner and all users 12-directory_permissions creates directory my_dir with permissions 751 13-change_group change group owner 100-change_owner_and_group changes group owner to vincent and the group owner to staff